About the Dan Dierdorf Emergency & Trauma Center:

-Your support has also enabled us to further expand our mission within the region with the purchase of a fleet of Mobile Intensive Care Units (MICUs).
+Made possible by generous donor support, the new fleet of Mobile Intensive Care Units (MICUs) allowed us to geographically expand our outreach and Mission.
 In contrast to a traditional ambulance, a MICU is a true critical-care vehicle, equipped with the latest technology and safety features, as well as room for multiple stretchers or isolettes.
 In the case of a life-threatening illness or injury, a child can be stabilized in the MICU and then directly admitted to the hospital.
 This not only enables the child to receive lifesaving care faster, but reduces stress on the patient and family by avoiding a stop in the Emergency Department.

 Future goals and needs of the department include:

-- Staff education on a variety of topics, including the proper care of children with autism in the emergency room setting
+- Staff education on topics such as the proper care of children with autism in the emergency room setting

 - Ongoing technology updates